shakilmith/documentaion/blog/spring-boot/spring-boot-dynamic-pages/index.md

 The database configuration would be different if you use mysql or postgresql.

 8. Populate Person table.

 It is always good practice to add some predefined sample data when working with relational database for testing purposes.

 In spring boot powered applications, we can populate our database tables by inserting data in data.sql file.
 The file should be resides in resources folder.

-So, create data.sql file in the resources folder insert data for persons tables. data.sql
+So, create data.sql file in the resources folder inserting data in person table.

+**data.sql**

 ```
 INSERT INTO person (id, name, role) VALUES (1, 'Mark Smith', 'Java Developer');
 INSERT INTO person (id, name, role) VALUES (2, 'Zimi Kinth', 'Python Developer');
 ```

 Here we populate all the properties of the person table.
-Remember that, properties of the Person.java entity class are the tables columns name by equivalent.
+Remember that, properties of the ***Person.java*** entity class are the column name of the person table.

-You can see that, we have added two person details and if you now run the application and visit [text](http://localhost:8080/h2-console) you will see, two records have been added to the person table.
+You can see that, we have added two person details and if you now run the application and visit [http://localhost:8080/h2-console](http://localhost:8080/h2-console) you will see, two records have been added to the person table.

 ![alt text](image4.png)

-9. Display the person tables data in the template file.
+9. Display the person table data in the template file.

-Let's create a list.html file in the templates folder and write the following thymeleaf template syntax for rendering the list of values.
+Let's create a ***list.html*** file in the templates folder and write the following thymeleaf template syntax for rendering the list of values.

-list.html
+**list.html**

 ```
 <!DOCTYPE html>